Audi Q7

-The Audi Q7 is a mid-size luxury crossover SUV made by the German manufacturer Audi, unveiled in September 2005 at the Frankfurt Motor Show.
-Production of this seven-seater SUV began in the autumn of 2005 at the Volkswagen Bratislava Plant in Bratislava, Slovakia.
-It was the first SUV offering from Audi and went on sale in 2006.
+The Audi Q7 is a crossover SUV made by the German manufacturer Audi, unveiled in September 2005 at the Frankfurt Motor Show.
+Production of this seven-seater SUV began in November 2005 at the Volkswagen Bratislava Plant in Bratislava, Slovakia.

+The Q7 was the first SUV sold by Audi and went on sale in 2006.
 Later, Audi's second SUV, the Q5, was unveiled as a 2009 model.
 Audi has since unveiled a third SUV model, the Q3, which went on sale in the third quarter of 2011, and a fourth SUV model, the Q2, which went on sale in November 2016.
 The Q7 shares a Volkswagen Group MLB platform and chassis with the Bentley Bentayga, Lamborghini Urus, Porsche Cayenne and the Volkswagen Touareg.

+The Q7 is the second largest vehicle from Audi, being surpassed by the Q6 since 2022.
+While the Q7 has been the flagship SUV in Audi's product portfolio, a top-of-the-line model with a lower roof, called the Audi Q8, was released in 2018.

+It was one of the vehicles involved in the Volkswagen emissions scandal, with the company ordered to buy back some of the affected cars manufactured between 2009 and 2012.
+The Q7 is also subject to hundreds of NTSB complaints with many relating to potentially catastrophic engine failure issues, and a class-action lawsuit related to squealing brakes.

 First generation (Typ 4L; 2005)

-Overview

 The Q7 (internally designated Typ 4L) utilizes a modified version of the Volkswagen Group PL71 platform.
 Previewed by the Audi Pikes Peak quattro concept car, the Q7 is designed more for on-road use, and was not meant for serious off-road use where a transfer case is needed.
 In an off-road test through the Australian outback it fared well for a "soft roader".

-Although it lacks a low-range transfer case, it has quattro permanent four-wheel drive system with a central locking differential, and a self-levelling air suspension with Continuous Damping Control, called Adaptive air suspension, which helps in off-road situations.

 Development began in 2002 under the code AU 716, primarily focused on the Pikes Peak Concept.
 Design work was frozen for the Concept in July 2002, for presentation at the North American International Auto Show in January 2003.
 Following the introduction of the concept, full-scale development began on Typ 4L of the PL71 platform.

 The production design was frozen in late 2003, for a late 2005 start of production.
 Prototypes went into testing in 2004, with development concluding in the first half of 2005.
 It introduced the world's only series production passenger car V12 TDI diesel engine.
-While the Q7 has been the flagship SUV in Audi's product portfolio, a top-of-the-line coupé model, called the Audi Q8, was released for sale in 2018.
-It debuted in its concept form at the 2017 Detroit Auto Show.